 Widespread Food Insecurity

-One in three families is food insecure and one in every two people needs urgent humanitarian assistance
+One in three families is food insecure and one in every two people need urgent humanitarian assistance

 Crisis Levels of Malnutrition

-More than half a million children are suffering from acute malnutrition in the Lake Chad region—450,000 of them are in northeast Nigeria
+Nearly one-half million children suffer from acute malnutrition in the Lake Chad region—the vast majority of them in northeast Nigeria

-Less accessible areas of northeast Nigeria, particularly Borno State, are at-risk of famine conditions
+Less accessible areas of northeast Nigeria, particularly Borno State, are at risk of potential famine conditions